Immac/immac.github.io/index.md

 title: Home
 ---

 Hello, this is Miguel, usually go by Immac or ImmacHn online, this is my github pages site.
-At the moment is rather empty, but I will be lookig forward to filling it with penty of interesting things.
+At the moment is rather empty, but I will be looking forward to filling it with penty of interesting things.